Overview: Why Do Head and Neck Hurt Together?

 Acupuncture is one of the interventions with the best scientific evidence for primary headaches.
 The Cochrane Collaboration, in a systematic review of 22 studies (with more than 4,000 patients), concluded that acupuncture is at least as effective as pharmacologic prophylaxis for migraine and tension-type headache, with a much more favorable adverse-event profile.

-In the head and neck, the mechanisms include: inhibition of the trigeminovascular system (CGRP), descending pain modulation in the trigeminal caudal nucleus, reduction of cortical hyperexcitability (relevant mechanism in migraine), and dissolution of muscular trigger points with normalization of cervicothoracic myofascial tension.
+In the head and neck, the mechanisms include: inhibition of the trigeminovascular system (CGRP), descending pain modulation in the trigeminal caudal nucleus, reduction of cortical hyperexcitability (a relevant mechanism in migraine), and resolution of muscular trigger points with normalization of cervicothoracic myofascial tension.

 ACUPUNCTURE POINTS FOR HEADACHE AND CERVICALGIA